simonchalder/Graphing_App/README.md

 ## Purpose

-This application is intended to provide a way of comparing statistical data in a graphical manner.
+This application follows on from my other project (https://github.com/simonchalder/Wildlife-Carrying-Capacity-Calculator) is intended to provide a way of comparing statistical data in a graphical manner.
 It is intended to be used with wildlife and ecological data but can be used to display any data in an appropriate format.
+This new version incorporates a more OOP approach and aims to make the code more modular to make updates easier.

 ## Usage